On the Strength of All Convinced

 On the Strength of All Convinced is Daphne Loves Derby's first physically released studio album.
-The album, released on July 26, 2005, is almost entirely original material except for Middle Middle, which was previously released on Purevolume.
+The album, released on July 26, 2005, is almost entirely original material except for the song "Middle Middle", which was previously released on Purevolume.

+Brian Shultz of Punknews.org rated it 2.5 out of 5 stars, describing it as "a pretty tolerable effort from the young trio (aged 18-20 a head)".